 Ford announced this month that it is now investigating possible issues with its testing processes related to emissions and fuel economy.
-While this revelation does not tap into the allegations of a cheat device that is central to the emissions class action, this bit of news is troubling due to its scope.
-Based upon employee concerns on how calculations were being carried out, Ford now faces a problem of unknown scope and size.
-An independent group has been called in to determine the extent of the issues, but it is clear this will be an evolving problem for the manufacturer.
+While this revelation does not relate directly to the allegations of Ford’s use of a cheat device to conceal its violation of emissions regulations as alleged in the emissions scandal class action case, this bit of news is troubling due to its scope.
+Based upon employee concerns about how calculations had occurred relating to emissions and fuel economy, Ford now faces a problem of unknown scope and size.
+An independent investigation has been launched by Ford to determine the extent of the issue, but it is clear this will be an evolving concern for the manufacturer.

 The effort by Volkswagen to patch their vehicles and bring them into emissions compliance created problems for thousands of owners worldwide.
-We had our own concerns, now fully realized, about how the patch will affect EcoDiesel trucks now that they have settled that litigation.
-But the issue possibly facing Super Duty truck owners due to the alleged cheat device and problems with Ford’s internal testing procedures create a large-scale headache for their owners that cannot be ignored.
+We had our own concerns, now fully realized, about how the patch would affect FCA’s Eco Diesel trucks now that they have settled that class action litigation.
+But the issue possibly facing Super Duty truck owners due to the alleged use of another cheat device, combined with the problems facing Ford’s internal testing procedures, create a large-scale headache for owners that should not be overlooked.